Religion in Bolivia: Independence

 Because of the church's weak rural presence, the vast majority of Indians followed their own brand of folk-Catholicism far removed from orthodoxy.
 Indians saw no inconsistency in mixing professed Roman Catholicism with folk curers or indigenous ritual.
 Indigenous rituals and fragments of Roman Catholic worship were interwoven in the elaborate fiestas that were the focus of social life.

-Protestantism and other Christians
+Coptic Orthodox church

+There is a Coptic Orthodox church in Bolivia with Youssef (Joseph) as Bishop of the Holy Diocese of Santa Cruz and all Bolivia.

+Mormons

+The Church of Jesus Christ of Latter-day Saints is also present in Bolivia.
+Left-wing terrorists murdered two Mormon missionaries from the United States who had been working in a squatter community near La Paz.

+Non-Trinitarians

-In the 1980s, Mormons, Jehovah's Witnesses, Seventh-day Adventists, and members of a variety of Pentecostal denominations gained increasing numbers of adherents among the rural and urban squatter populations.
-Because these denominations tended to emphasize individual salvation and to deemphasize social and political issues, many leftists charged that they were agents of the United States government.
-In May 1989, left-wing terrorists murdered two Mormon missionaries from the United States who had been working in a squatter community near La Paz.
+Seventh-day Adventists and members of a variety of Pentecostal denominations gained increasing numbers of adherents among the rural and urban squatter populations.
+Jehovah's Witnesses are also present in Bolivia.

+Due to these denominations tending to emphasize individual salvation and to de-emphasize social and political issues, many leftists charged that they were agents of the United States government.

+Protestantism

-Bolivia has an active Protestant minority of various groups, especially Evangelical Methodists.
-Other denominations represented in Bolivia include Mennonites and Anglicanism.
-Since the early 1950s there are Mennonites in Bolivia, mainly in Santa Cruz Department.
+Bolivia has an active Protestant population made up of various groups since 1934, especially Evangelical Methodists.
+Other denominations represented in Bolivia include Mennonites; since the early 1950s there are Mennonites in Bolivia, mainly in Santa Cruz Department.

+Anglicanism has a small presence in Bolivia, through the Anglican Church of South America (Iglesia Anglicana de Sudamérica) the ecclesiastical province of the Anglican Communion that covers six dioceses in the countries of Argentina, Bolivia, Paraguay, Peru, and Uruguay.

+Bolivia is home to the largest number of Religious Society of Friends (Quakers) in South America.
+As of 2017, there were 28,500 Quakers in Bolivia within 6 Yearly Meetings (associations).